badtuxx/ebook-External-Secrets-Operator-K8s-Vault/README.md

 spec:
   provider:
     vault: #specifies vault as the provider
-      server: "http://10.43.238.17:8200" #the address of your vault instance
+      server: "http://IP_DO_VAULT_SVC:8200" #the address of your vault instance
-      path: "data" #path for accessing the secrets
+      path: "linuxtips" #path for accessing the secrets
       version: "v1" #Vault API version
       auth:
         tokenSecretRef:
-          name: "vault-token" #Use a secret called vault-token
+          name: "vault-policy-token" #Use a secret called vault-token
           key: "token" #Use this key to access the vault token
 ```